caseycs/amsterdam-php-opening-graphql/PITCHME.md

 ## Lead time

-Warning!
-Very broad assumptions!

 * Learning curve: 1 week for playground and experiments
-* Prototype: 1 week for basic integration
+* First prototype: 1 week for basic integration
-* First real use-case: 2 weeks all around, including alignment with the front-end team
+* First real use-case: 2 weeks before going live, including alignment with the front-end team

 ---

-## Benefits

-* Separate front-end - Twig and other back-end templating are dying
-* Full-fletch testing scenarios - starting from registering users

----

 ## Questions

+Feel free to ask!

 This presentation is available on GitHub